-Surely, Charlotte Perkins Gilman was a woman ahead of her time.
-From her brief description of feminist ideals, written in 1916, we can see that on the whole, women have not progressed nearly as much as we’d like to think.
-Though in this brief essay she speaks to a purely heterosexual paradigm, many of her thoughts still ring true.
+Charlotte Perkins Gilman (1860 – 1935) was a woman ahead of her time.
+From these brief quotes on her feminist ideals, we can see that on the whole, women have not progressed nearly as much as we’d like to think.

 You might also like: 8 Feminist Quotes by Charlotte Perkins Gilman